Meet the Majors

 Zoe Park ’27.5

 Zoe Park is a joint Theatre and Dance major (Choreography and Performance focus) from Greenville, South Carolina.
-Her Middlebury credits include the 2024 season of the Dance Company of Middlebury, Guys and Dolls, Grease (Choreographer), Hadestown (Fate), A Gentleman’s Guide to Love and Murder (Eugenia D’ysquith), and Urinetown (Choreographer).
+Her Middlebury credits include Urinetown (Choreographer/Ensemble), A Gentleman’s Guide to Love and Murder (Eugenia D’ysquith/Featured Choreographer), the 2024 season of the Dance Company of Middlebury, Grease (Choreographer), Hadestown (Fate), and Guys and Dolls (Ensemble).
+You will be able to see her work in the Spring Dance Concert, and in the spring MCMT production of Mean Girls (Ms Norbury, Choreographer).
+Outside of theatre and dance, Zoe can be found singing with the college choir and her a cappella group, the Middlebury Paradiddles.